anna138/CS_DB/README.md

 PHP files contain Javascript for website as well.
 Most code would be in console.php, front.php. report.php.
 Website is: http://delphi.cs.csubak.edu/~apoon/ signin with sn:agent1@oxysquare.com pw: test123

 Our technical report attached in this file shows our design.
-Pases 1, 2, and 3 were done in partners.
+Phases 1, 2, and 3 were done in partners.
 Phase 4 and 5 were done individually.